krosmaker/krosmaker/README.md

 ### Features

-**Krosmaker** allows to create custom Krosmaster and minion cards that closely resemble the original **Krosmastter: Blast** style.
+**Krosmaker** allows to create custom Krosmaster and minion cards that closely resemble the original **Krosmaster: Blast** style.
 The card graphics were extracted from the official documents and published with Ankama's permission.

 Main features include:

 - Fighter cards editor:
-  - Full support for Krosmaster and minion cards.
+  - Complete support for Krosmaster and minion cards.
   - Figurine and artwork image editors with customizable croppers.
-  - Complete spells and powers editors.
+  - Spells and powers editors.
   - Image export _(on Firefox and Chrome)._
   - JSON export allowing to save and load card configurations.
   - Saving and loading cards using a local browser database.